Marshal-Alone/Mini-Project-2/Whiteboard-Project-Report.md

 1.1.1 Basic Concepts
 The application is built upon several core concepts:

 - Real-time Collaboration: Multiple users can simultaneously interact with the whiteboard, seeing each other's drawings and edits in real-time.
-This is achieved using WebSockets, which provide a persistent connection between the client and server.
+This is achieved using Socket.IO's WebSocket implementation, which provides a persistent connection between the client and server.
 - User Authentication: Secure user registration and login system using JWT to protect user data and ensure only authorized users can access the application.
-- Drawing Tools: A variety of drawing tools are available, including brushes, shapes, and text, allowing users to express their ideas in a variety of ways.
+- Drawing Tools: A variety of drawing tools are available, including brush, eraser, shapes (line, rectangle, circle), and text, allowing users to express their ideas visually.
-- Board Persistence: Whiteboard data is stored in a MongoDB database for later access, ensuring that users can resume their work at any time.
+- Board Persistence: Whiteboard data is stored in a MongoDB database for later access, enabling users to resume their work at any time.

   1.1.2 Key Features
   The key features of the "Collaboard" application include: